Simplified self-dual electrodynamics: Causality simplified

 Conditions for causality of generic NLED theories defined by a Lagrangian density $\LL(S,P)$ were obtained by Boillat and Plebanski in the 1960s by considering shock waves (i.e. propagating discontinuities) in generic smooth background electromagnetic fields (see \cite{DeLorenci:2000yh} for a more recent account of this method).
 Equivalent results are found by linearisation of the NLED field equations about stationary homogeneous electromagnetic background, which can be viewed as optical media in which perturbations propagate \cite{Bialynicki-Birula:1984daz} (see \cite{Russo:2022qvz} for a more recent account of this method).
 Either way, one finds propagation of two polarisation modes, generically with different dispersion relations; this is the phenomenon of birefringence.
 Generically there will be some backgrounds for which one or both of these modes has a superluminal group velocity ($v_g>1$) implying a violation of causality.
 Only the special subset of NLED theories for which this cannot happen are causal.

 A standard causality condition is convexity of the Hamiltonian density $\HH$ as a function of ${\bf D}$.
-This condition is intuitively obvious because whenever it is violated the Hessian of $\HH$ has a negative eigenvalue for some value of ${\bf D}$, which implies an instability, and superluminal propagation for some choice of wave-vector, because linearisation is now about a saddle point of the energy density.
+This condition is intuitively obvious because whenever it is violated the Hessian of $\HH$ has a negative eigenvalue for some value of ${\bf D}$, which implies that linearisation is now about a saddle point of the energy density.
 If $\HH$ satisfies this convexity condition then the Lagrangian density $\LL$ will be a convex function of ${\bf E}$.

 Necessary and sufficient causality conditions were found in 2016 by Schellstede et al.\cite{Schellstede:2016zue}.
 These conditions are a collection of PDEs that we verified in \cite{Russo:2024kto} using the dispersion relation results of \cite{Bialynicki-Birula:1984daz,Russo:2022qvz}.
 They can be divided into two groups: weak-field causality conditions (which had previously\footnote{Previous to \cite{Russo:2024kto} but not to \cite{Schellstede:2016zue} which had (undeservedly) gone almost unoticed.} been shown to be equivalent to convexity of $\LL$ as a function of ${\bf E}$ \cite{Bandos:2021rqy}) and a novel strong-field causality condition that we showed in \cite{Russo:2025wph} to be equivalent to the following very simple inequality: \be \LL_U + 2U\LL_{UU}<0\, . \ee Some intuition into this condition is provided by the fact that it implies the Strong Energy Condition (SEC) for the stress-energy tensor \cite{Russo:2024xnh}, but it is a stronger condition than the SEC.
 The original Born model, for example, is acausal \cite{Schellstede:2016zue} even though its stress-energy tensor satisfies the SEC.
 Many other NLED models proposed or discussed in the literature for phenomenological purposes also fail to satisfy the strong-field causality condition \cite{Russo:2024kto}.
 Although it is not easily understood in simple terms, it is not difficult to see why there {\sl is} a strong-field causality condition, as we now explain.